Council regulates the use of charity bins, skips and shipping containers to ensure the City does not become unsightly.

 - Vinnies: 1800 621 349

-A permit is required to place a skip bin on council or public land, including roads and council reserves.
+A permit WILL be required to place a skip bin on council or public land, including roads and council reserves.

-If a local law permit is required complete an application for bulk rubbish container skip permit form.
+If a Skip Bin permit is required complete an application form below.

 When submitting an application, the applicant must attach proof of a $20 million public liability insurance cover indemnifying Council against any possible claims arising from the activity.